gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 ## How to Build Graphene with Intel SGX Support?

-Refer to the [[Quick Start | SGX Quick Start]] page on how to build and run Graphene-SGX.
+Refer to the [Quick Start](Graphene-SGX-Quick-Start.md) page on how to build and run Graphene-SGX.

 ### Prerequisites